spfa8301/CBV/README.md

 # Portfolio
-This is a combination of my Undergraduate and Graduate assignments that I have worked on.
+This is a combination of my Undergraduate assignments that I have worked on.
 Please Enjoy